suoarski/Portfolio/README.md

 Hello and welcome to my github portfolio, where I showcase my past programming experience, including projects and assignments that I have been involved in.

+# About Me
+After completing my Bachelor of Science (Physics) degree at the University of Wollongong, I have developed a strong mathematical background and how to use it to model reality.
+I then completed a Masters in Complex Systems at the University of Sydney, doing part time course work, and part time research assistant at the School of Geosciences.
+My research involved developing numerical algorithms for simulating tectonic plates over the course of millions of years, which resulted in a publication in ["Nature Reviews - Earth and Environmnet"](https://www.nature.com/articles/s43017-022-00355-z).
+The course work included topics such as Machine Learning, Networks Sciences, Criticality, Information Theory, Statistics and System Dynamics.

 # Publications
 - [Nature Reviews Earth & Environment - A glimpse into a possible geomorphic future of Tibet](https://www.nature.com/articles/s43017-022-00355-z)